How To Migrate Your Website

 - Check your new site for defective links (using Xenu or the W3C Link checker).

-- Check Google Webmaster Tools often (NOTE: it takes a few days for Google Webmaster Tools to show results)
+- Check Google Webmaster Tools often (NOTE: it takes a few days for Google Search Console to show results)

 - Check the crawl statistics for errors